DaveSkender/Stock.Indicators/indicators/MaEnvelopes/README.md

 ### Historical quotes requirements

-See links in the supported [MaType options](#matype-options) section below for details on the inherited requirements for `history` and `lookbackPeriods`.
+See links in the supported [MaType options](#matype-options) section below for details on the inherited requirements for `quotes` and `lookbackPeriods`.

-`history` is an `IEnumerable<TQuote>` collection of historical price quotes.
+`quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide](../../docs/GUIDE.md) for more information.

 ### MaType options